alexcoll/IRCServer/README.md

 > You should have received a copy of the GNU General Public License
 > along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-This project contains portions of code written by the Purdue University Department of Computer Science employees, Copyrights belong to their respective owners.

-This project was turned in as an assignment for Purdue University course CS240.
-Permission was given to release the contained source code.